Eliteyyy001/Team-CollaborativeWebsite/README.md

 - Edit existing user details.
 - Deactivate or activate user accounts.
 - Non-admin users are redirected to login page.

+**Inventory UI**
+- Open the inventory page in your browser via localhost/inventory.php.
+- Browse the list of all inventory items.
+- Click column headers to sort inventory by product name, category, quantity, or supplier.
+- Use the search bar to filter items by name or category.
+- Low-stock items are highlighted for easy identification.
+- Combine sorting and search features to quickly locate specific products.

+**Inventory Backend**
+- _Cannot be used till this is connected to a php and html file (incomplete)_

   ## Setup Steps

 **Freshfold Database**